derek-blanchette/cv-resume/README.md

 > **Summary** -
 > Statistician with more than a decade of experience providing professional services for design and analysis with   an emphasis on strong writing and communication for non-technical audiences.
-Broad range of analytical skill include statistical modeling for complex studies on multiple platforms: SAS, R, SPSS, SQL, Python (pandas), Excel.
-Computing skills include: MS Office, Windows, Linux. macOS, LAMP stack, Python, Java, and Visual Basic.
+Broad range of analytical skill include statistical modeling for complex studies on multiple platforms: SAS, R, SPSS, SQL, Python (pandas), and Excel.
+Computing skills include: MS Office, Windows, Linux, macOS, LAMP stack, Python, Java, and Visual Basic.
 >
 > Keywords: Biostatistics, Statistical Modeling, Machine Learning, Data Mining, Survival Analysis</div>